Frequently Asked Questions

 • It's not possible to do an accurate recount or audit of election results when Vote Centers are used.

 Not true.
-The voting system that has been in place in our county since 2017 is very secure.
-There is a backup paper ballot for every vote cast and tabulated.
-Every ballot has a six-digit code — called a ballot style — that denotes a unique combination of eligible races or ballot questions for each precinct in that election.
-This code indicates the combination of electoral races or ballot questions that each voter living in a particular precinct votes on in that election.
-The codes do not identify individual voters, only the combination of races or ballot questions on the ballot in a particular geographic area.
-The code is on the paper ballot that the voter marks and is recorded digitally when the ballot is scanned.
+The voting system in our county since 2017 is very secure with a backup paper ballot for every vote cast.
+Every ballot has a six-digit code that denotes a unique combination of eligible races or ballot questions for each precinct.
+The codes do not identify individual voters, only the combination of races or ballot questions in a particular area.

-After every election, the Denton Elections Department does a manual count of a few voting locations to test the system They use the six-digit codes to match computerized tallies with their hand count of paper ballots for each race or ballot question.
+After every election, the Denton Elections Department does a manual count of a few voting locations to test the system.
+They use the codes to match computerized tallies with their hand count of paper ballots.
 They follow a similar procedure when a recount is called for.
-The hand recounts and the computerized counts have always matched.

 Recounts are rare.
-In our county there have been fewer than five recounts in the past 10 years.
-The most recent were in 2022.
-The best known involved a State House primary race between Lynn Stucky and Andy Hopper.
+In our county there have been fewer than five in the past 10 years.

 • Counties with Voting Centers have more illegal voting than those that don't.

-However, it is true that since more than 85% of the people eligible to vote in Texas live in counties with Vote Centers, more of the rare instances of illegal voting that do occur happen in those counties.
+However, it is true that since more than 85% of the people eligible to vote in Texas live in counties with Vote Centers, more of the very rare instances of illegal voting do occur in those counties.

-• We don't know exactly how many people show up at the wrong polling place on Election Day because the county doesn't track it, so we should not allow countywide voting on Election Day.
+• We don't know exactly how many people show up at the wrong polling place because the county doesn't track it.

 Not true.
 Actually, we do know that 10-15% of all the voters who show up on Election Day in our county go to the wrong polling site at least once.
 This has been counted for three recent elections.

-• Rejected provisional ballots get counted if there is a tie in election results.
+• Provisional ballots get counted if there is a tie in election results.

 Not true.
-Rejected ballots are never counted in any circumstance, according to the Denton Elections office.
+Rejected Election Day location ballots are never counted in any circumstance, according to the Denton Elections office.

 • The GOP would not be able to control who serves as presiding election judges in polling places with Voting Centers.

-Political parties control the appointments of presiding election judges at polling places in Texas.
-During Early Voting, this position is called lead deputy voting clerk, but they perform the same functions as presiding judges do on Election Day.
+Political parties control the appointment of election judges.
+(During Early Voting, this position is called lead deputy voting clerk, but they perform the same functions as judges do on Election Day. )

-Judges/lead clerks enforce an extensive set of written rules about voting in each polling place.
-They are supposed to enforce all the rules in the same way, regardless of their own political affiliation, the polling location or the political party of individual voters.
+Judges/lead clerks enforce an extensive set of written rules.
+They are supposed to enforce the rules in the same way, regardless of political affiliation.
 The rules for who appoints judges/lead clerks, are set by state law.

-With the current system, in primary elections, each party has its own voting locations and appoints its own presiding judges/lead clerks for each voting location.
+With the current system, on Election Day in primary elections, each party has its own voting locations and appoints its own presiding judges/lead clerks for each location.

 With Voting Centers, each primary polling location would have two presiding judges/lead clerks, one from each party.